-You really only need a handful of ingredients for mango salsa.
-With so many ingredient options, you can add a few of your own favorites (or leave one of ours out) to make your own customized version.
-Here are a few of our favorites:
+You only need a handful of ingredients for fresh mango salsa.
+With so many ingredient options, you can add a few of your favorites (or leave one of ours out) to make your customized version.
+For our version, we include:

 The full ingredient list and measurements are listed in the printable recipe below.